 I remember standing at a grocery store in front of the window case with cakes and pastries as a little girl, and there was nothing in the whole world I craved more than kartoshka.
 Well, except for, maybe, Napoleon.

 When I grew up, I realized that my favorite cake is nothing more than cookie crumbs mixed with condensed milk and butter.
 That simple and unpretentious but, nevertheless, delicious.

 The first mentions of this dessert can be found in the beginning of XX century.
-It doesn’t mean that kartoshka was never made before, only that the written recipes would be impossible to find in cook books, since it was, initially, a way of utilizing old unsold pastries.
+It doesn’t mean that kartoshka was never made before, only that the written recipes would be impossible to find in cook books.
+Initially, it was a way of utilizing old, unsold pastries.
 Olga Shatunovskaya wrote in her memoirs:

 “Before the revolution in Baku, today’s pastry cost a kopeck [Russian for cent].
 The next day that same pastry would cost half a kopeck.
 On the third day, if it wasn’t sold, all those pastries would be used to make kartoshka-cake.”

-Kartoshka quickly gained popularity among Russian people and found its way into every household.
-The recipe calls for simple ingredients, which was a perfect solution for housewives in the times of food deficit and ration cards.
+Kartoshka quickly gained popularity among Russians and found its way into every household.
+The recipe calls for simple ingredients which was perfect for housewives in the times of food deficit and ration cards.
 When women started making this cake at home, there were no leftover crumbs or cut-offs, of course, so they used biscuits instead.

 - 2 tbsp cognac (optional)

 2. Place biscuits and half the nuts into blender and pulse until they turn into fine crumbs.